tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 For instances launched in nondefault VPCs, AWS doesn't assign a public IP address in nondefault subnets.

-Either modify the public IP addressing attribute of your subnet or enable/disable the public IP addressing feature during instance launch to control whether your instances gets assigned a public IP address from the public IPv4 address pool.
+Either modify the public IP addressing attribute of your subnet or enable/disable the public IP addressing feature during instance launch to control whether your instances get assigned a public IP address from the public IPv4 address pool.

 **Step 4: Attach an IAM (Identity Access Management) role (Optional)**